 The closet that fits your life perfectly today might not be the right fit five years from now.
 Your wardrobe evolves with career changes, new hobbies, and growing families.
 A common mistake is designing a system that’s too rigid, with no room for adjustment.
 When planning your closet, think about building in flexibility.
 Adjustable shelves and movable rods can be reconfigured as your needs change.
 For example, a closet designed for a child will need to adapt as they grow.
 By planning for the future, you ensure your closet storage remains a long-term solution, not a temporary fix that you’ll quickly outgrow.

-Never Skip the Design Consultation
+Mistake: Skipping the Design Consultation

 While it can be tempting to sketch out your own closet plan, working with a professional is one of the best ways to avoid common design mistakes.
 A seasoned closet designer brings a trained eye and a wealth of experience to your project.
 They can see possibilities for your space that you might miss and can offer creative solutions to tricky corners or unusual layouts.
 A professional consultation ensures that every detail is considered, from the flow of the space to the precise measurements.
 This collaboration is key to creating a truly custom closet that is tailored to you and built to last, saving you from potential issues that could have been easily avoided.